Editor’s Note: This post is part of a series about retail CX during the holiday season. See the other posts in the series here and here.

 Does your brand have a story?

 Are you sharing your brand story with your customers?
 If you are, you are taking a necessary step to build customer loyalty.
-If you are not, take note.
+On the other hand, if you are not, take note.

 Get more DoingCXRIght

 If you like this article, please share!
 Sign Up for our newsletter to continue learning how to increase your skills and transform your organization.
-Register now for free access to our whitepaper on how to go from CX Novice to CX Expert.
+And register now for free access to our whitepaper on how to go from CX Novice to CX Expert.